Awesome

 |_______||__| |__||___| |_______| |___| |_||_| |_|

-with ALMOST FULL features of the origin rm
+command with ALMOST FULL features of the original rm

-Initially developed on Mac OS X, then tested on Linux.
+The project was initially developed for Mac OS X, and then tested on Linux.

 Supported options